Want to learn how to build your own DIY Wooden Stove Top Cover? You’re in the right place. I’ve got the tutorial for you here.

 Step 3: Glue Boards Together for Stove Top Cover

-Apply glue in the grooves of the boards and clamp together as shown.
+Apply glue in the grooves of the boards (if you’re using tongue and groove) or along the edges and clamp together as shown.
 Allow the glue to fully dry.

 Step 4: Trim Down and Add Sides

-Then, cut pieces of 1×4 tongue and groove to trim out around the edges of this piece.
-Trim the tongues off using a table saw.
-Then, cut to fit them around the top with the smooth side facing up.
+Then, cut these to fit around the top with the smooth side facing up.
 Miter the corners 45 degrees for a more seamless look.

 Allow glue to dry completely, then sand all the joints and corners smooth.